bendorr/lucs_af/README.md

 AlphaFold fine-tuning:
 - Fine-tuning AlphaFold2 models on custom datasets
 - Fine-tuning classifier heads on top of AlphaFold2 for protein property prediction
-- Running classic and fine-tuned AlphaFold2 predictions with and without templates
+- Running classic and fine-tuned AlphaFold2 predictions with and without MSA and templates
 - Evaluating predictions for structural and classification accuracy

 Code for generating LUCS backbones can be found in [loop_helix_loop_reshaping](https://github.com/Kortemme-Lab/loop_helix_loop_reshaping)